jasonluther/simple-work-queue/README.md

 <https://www.youtube.com/watch?v=WTofttoD2xg> had some helpful tips.

+### Deployment workflow

+These are the steps in the deployment workflow that will be automated with GitHub actions.

+The main branch will be protected.
+It will require a repo owner to approve a pull request to merge with master.

+Each push should trigger a build and test run.
+The build will be stored as an actions artifact that can be used for testing.

+Tagging a release version will generate a release.
+The release will trigger an upload to pypi.

 ### Visual Studio Code environment

 I'm checking in my .vscode files to keep track of what needs to be done to configure it to my liking.